 As we have already mentioned, there are many types of olives in Spain.
 The most popular and that are dedicated to the production of olive oil are: the aloreña, arbequina, blanqueta, cordobesa, cuquillo, empeltre, gordal, hojiblanca, lechín, manzanilla, obregón, picual, picuda, ramona, serrana, verdejo and verdial.

-From these four kinds of olives, the olive oil that we sell in La Tinaja del Gourmet is produced, Premium EVOO and EVOO for cooking of excellent quality.
+From these five kinds of olives, the olive oil that we sell in La Tinaja del Gourmet is produced, Premium EVOO and EVOO for cooking of excellent quality.

 Arbequina olive